caseymorris61/caseymorris61.github.io/_posts/2019-10-31-rpi-backup-camera.markdown

 {: refdef}

 2020 Update: Craig sold the car, along with the backup camera!
-I just hope the included camera increased the resell value and not decrease it!
+I just hope the included camera increased the resell value!